waughsh/waughsh.github.io/_posts/2019-02-09-discovering-adversarial-rules.md

 If a sentence has many high-quality paraphrases around it, then they all share the probability mass, making the probability of each one rather low.
 If a sentence has only one high-quality paraphrase and the rest are much worse, this high-quality paraphrase will have a much higher probability.

-In order to compute a semantic score $S(x, x')​$ that is comparable between sentences, Ribeiro proposed to compute the ratio between the probability of generating paraphrase and the probability of generating itself:
+In order to compute a semantic score $S(x, x')$ that is comparable between sentences, Ribeiro proposed to compute the ratio between the probability of generating paraphrase and the probability of generating itself:

 $$
 S(x, x') = \min(1, \frac{p(x'|x)}{p(x|x)}) \\